Support the Friends

 Please notify The Friends of any deferred donations.

-Friends Honor Book Commemoration
+Friends Honor Book Commemorative Program

-This is an ideal way to give special, perpetual recognition to a classmate, fellow crewmembers, a friend, a team, or an organization of special importance to you.
-The honoree(s) need not be military or deceased to be commemorated with an Honor Book Certificate.
-To date, more than 1000 individuals, units and organizations have been commemorated.
-Honorees include participants in virtually every American conflict as well as a wide variety of other individuals to include Academy faculty/staff and spouses, USAFA cadets, and graduates; other service personnel; and family members and friends.
+This is an ideal way to give special, permanent recognition to a classmate, fellow crewmembers, a friend, a family member, a team, or an organization of special importance to you.
+The honored need not be military or deceased to be commemorated with an Honor Book Certificate.
+To date, more than 1,200 individuals, units, and organizations have been commemorated (see the Honor Book Index below).
+Honorees include participants in virtually every American conflict as well as members of our community and the public, Academy faculty and staff spouses, USAFA cadets and graduates, personnel from other services, and family members and friends.
+Copies of typical Honor Book Certificates can be viewed below.

 Lt.
 General Clark & Col. Thomas